Created before Nov 2016

 Voluntary initiativesBMCE Bank has committed itself to the following voluntary standards:

-BMCE Bank's webpage on sustainability can be viewed here.
+BMCE Bank's webpage on corporate social responsibility can be viewed here.

 BMCE Bank and the Equator Principles